Multi-objective robust optimization using adaptive surrogate models for problems with mixed continuous-categorical parameters: Introduction

-Examples of such methods include the vector evaluated genetic algorithm \citep{Schaffer1985}, the multi-objective genetic algorithm \citep{Fonseca1993}, the strength Pareto evolutionary algorithm 2 (SPEA2) \citep{Zitzler1999} or the Pareto archived evolution strategy \citep{Knowles2000}.
-The last two algorithms possess an elite-preservation mechanism by which best solutions are never lost within iterations.
-Such mechanisms have proven to increase the rate of convergence of the algorithms.
-The non-dominated sorting genetic algorithm II (NSGA-II) \citep{Deb2002} belongs to this class of solvers and has been widely used in the literature.
-Considering its proven record of efficiency and its ease of implementation, NSGA-II is considered as the basis for the methodology developed in this paper.

 A commonly known drawback of evolutionary algorithms, and in particular of NSGA-II, is their high computational cost.
 This is even more problematic when the objective function stems from the propagation of uncertainties through a possibly expensive-to-evaluate computational model.
 Surrogate modelling is a proven solution to address these cost issues and has been widely used in both uncertainty quantification and design optimization fields.
 A surrogate model is an inexpensive approximation of a model that aims at replacing it in analyses requiring its repeated evaluation.
 One of the most popular methods, namely Kriging a.k.a.
-Gaussian process modelling \citep{Sacks1989, Santner2003, Rasmussen2006}, is considered in this work.
+Gaussian process (GP) modelling \citep{Sacks1989, Santner2003, Rasmussen2006}, is considered in this work.
 Kriging has been extensively used for both multi-objective and robust optimization problems, as the brief literature review in Section~\ref{sec:Kriging:LitRev} shows.

 Finally, the developments in this paper were motivated by an application related to the optimal selection of renovation scenarios for building renovation under uncertainties \citep{GalimshinaBE2020, GalimshinaENB2021}.
 The formulated optimization problem is not only multi-objective and robust but also contains a subset of parameters which are categorical. \emph{Categorical variables} are characterized by the fact that they are composed of a discrete and finite set of values which do not have any intrinsic ordering.
 There are also often referred to as \emph{qualitative} or \emph{nominal}.
-In the case of building renovation, a typical example is the heating system, which may be selected from technical solutions such as oil, gas, heat pump, etc. Both NSGA-II and Kriging, which are the two main methods used in the proposed methodology, were developed and are still mainly used for problems involving \emph{only continuous parameters}, thus the need of further developments to tackle the problem of interest.
+In the case of building renovation, a typical example is the heating system, which may be selected from technical solutions such as oil, gas, heat pump, etc. To address this aspect, we consider slight adaptations of both NSGA-II and Kriging which allow us to use general implementation of both methods without resorting to new developments.